 3. Mulholland Drive (2000)

-With ‘Mulholland Drive’, David Lynch crafted some of the most puzzling, terrifying and heartbreaking mysteries ever in cinema.
+With ‘Mulholland Drive,’ David Lynch crafted some of the most puzzling, terrifying, and heartbreaking mysteries ever in cinema.
 There really is no comprehensive explanation for what happens in the film.
 Betty is a young, charming, ambitious woman with dreams of making it big in the world’s most glamorous film industry.
 She meets an amnesiac woman who is lost in her identity.
-A dreamlike Los Angeles is slowly turned into a nightmarish web of devastating realities as Betty is revealed to be Diane; a desperate, insecure woman madly in love with an actress named Camilla Rhodes who resembles Rita.
-Lynch leaves us to interpret the reality of the film and our understanding of the plot and the characters helps us to interpret the true identity of its characters.
+A dreamlike Los Angeles is slowly turned into a nightmarish web of devastating realities as Betty is revealed to be Diane – a desperate, insecure woman madly in love with an actress named Camilla Rhodes who resembles Rita.
+Lynch leaves us to interpret the reality of the film, and our understanding of the plot and the characters helps us interpret the true identity of its characters.

 Read More: Best Vigilante Movies of All Time